commeta/consciousness/review.md

 ### 1. Introduction

-Consciousness remains one of the most enigmatic and challenging phenomena to study in science.
-Existing theories attempt to explain its nature, yet no unified approach has been established.
-This work proposes the Emergent Integration and Recurrent Mapping (EIRM) Theory, asserting that consciousness emerges from processes that integrate information through recurrent neural networks.
+Understanding the nature of consciousness and the fundamental properties of the Universe are among the most profound challenges in science.
+Traditionally, these domains have been treated separately; however, recent advances suggest that information processing plays a critical role in both neural and cosmic systems.
+In this paper, we introduce the Theory of Emergent Integration and Recurrent Mapping (EIRM), which unifies concepts from neuroscience and cosmology through the lens of information theory and quantum mechanics.

-EIRM bridges neurobiological and physical aspects, offering a novel perspective on the nature of consciousness and its connection to fundamental processes in cosmology.
-This opens opportunities for interdisciplinary research at the intersection of neurobiology, quantum physics, and cosmology.
+EIRM asserts that consciousness emerges from the integration of information via recurrent neural networks in the brain.
+Extending this concept to cosmology, we propose that spacetime itself exhibits recurrent informational interactions at the quantum level, which influence its geometry and dynamics.
+By introducing new physical quantities and modifying the Einstein field equations, we aim to provide a coherent framework that accounts for dark matter and dark energy as emergent properties of integrated quantum information.

 ### 2. Emergent Integration and Recurrent Mapping Theory (EIRM)